Character sheet: Contents of a Character Sheet

+The content and design of such a sheet varies greatly among games, and is a reflection of what the system considers important.
+For instance, Dungeons & Dragons, being a high fantasy dungeon crawler, requires a description of a character (same as every game), combat capabilities, and magic abilities if applicable.
+As such, the character sheet focuses on the character and the basic combat abilities, with an optional secondary page on magic.
+Another example is how in comparison, Call of Cthulhu has a larger section on skills and what is possible, without the unspoken abilities of a Dungeons and Dragons character.

+Going to extremes, character sheets can even hold nothing on the characters being played.
+An example of that is Alice is Missing, where the character sheet is a record of what has happened to the character in the game at that point, and not on the abilities of each character.

 A player may have an additional character sheet if he also controls a second character, a cohort or a hireling, but this is less common.
 The dungeon master, who runs the game, may optionally keep proper character sheets for non-player characters (NPCs) if he wishes to keep full information on the character.
 Some rulebooks offer special “NPC sheets” for this purpose that are considerably smaller than the usual (main) character sheets.